novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 This layer can be accessed by clicking on the icon `Interfaces` located on the left side of the screen.

 ![enter image description here](http://img.pyplan.org/UI_interfaces.png)
 ## Layout
-Interfaces manager shows those I/O Interfaces created by the user and those that were  shared by someoe elsen be used but not modified unless they are copied to user own workspace.
+Interfaces manager shows those I/O Interfaces created by the user and those that were  shared by someone else.

+Shared interfaces can be used but not modified unless they are copied to user own workspace.

 For doing this **Right click** on the interface and select the option **Copy to My Interfaces**.

 Once it has been copied user has total control over that interface.

 ![enter image description here](http://img.pyplan.org/Ui_layout_new1.png)

-**Favs app** for quick acce set once the user owns the interface.
+**Favs app** for quick access can also be set once the user owns the interface.

 ## Creating an Interface
-If you want to create and interface from scratch click on `New` and select`interface`.
+If you want to create an interface from scratch click on `New` and select `interface`.

-Define a name for it and double click on your new interface
+Define a name for it and double click on your new interface.
 ![enter image description here](http://img.pyplan.org/Ui_new_interface.png)

-A white nterface will open with a widget selector inside.
+A white interface will open with a widget selector inside.
 The interface layout is created by adding and resizing new widgets.
-Widgets can be added by pressing `+` or by dividing existing widgets block space clicking on the arrows (Right or Down) found at the top left corner of every widget block. one single widget.
+Widgets can be added by pressing `+` or by dividing existing widgets block space clicking on the arrows (Right or Down) found at the top left corner of every widget block.

-New widgets can be added by pressing `+` and each of  them has the istics.
 ![enter image description here](http://img.pyplan.org/Ui_blanck_interface.png)

-Each widget can be used for presenting informatioam choosing among the different layouts explained on section  `Node Visualization`.
+Each widget can be used for displaying information from the influence diagram choosing among the different visualization alternatives described on section `Node Visualization`.

-There are **two ways of selecting objects from diagram to represent them n an interface**.
+There are **two ways of selecting objects from diagram to represent them in an interface**.

-1- Selecting type of data from the wizards menu and searching object by title or id on the window that pops up:
+1- Click on the visualization icon you want to include and then search and select the node you want (serching by node Title or ID).
 ![enter image description here](http://img.pyplan.org/UI_sele_obje_op1.png)

-2- Use one widget to expose influence diagram and ,pressing <kbd>click+Shift</kbd>, drag and drop the object you want to be represented from the diagram into a new widget:
+2- Or use one widget to show the influence diagram, then by pressing <kbd>Shift + click+</kbd> on a node in the diagram, drag and drop it into the widget block you want to include it.
 ![enter image description here](http://img.pyplan.org/UI_sele_obje_op2.png)

-*Hint: If you were the one that created the model this second option will appear useful for you.*
 ## I/O Interfaces
 Interfaces can have inputs as well as outputs widgets.